wintere/introhpc-archive/jupyterlab/configuration.md

 **Reservation:** If you don't know what that means, please leave this box blank.

 **Alternate Conda Environment**: To use Jupyter OnDemand with a custom environment, you need to pass in the *name* of the conda environment.
-For this exercise, use the `jupyter_rt` environment.
-To create your own conda environments, follow this tutorial.
+For this exercise, use the `jupyter-racs-s25` environment.

 When you've adjusted your job settings, click the **Launch** button.